Jonathan52789/Aerospace-Engineering-Portfolio/README.md

 ### Thermoelectric Generator Car - Thermodynamics II Project
 Concordia University | Thermodynamics II (MECH 351) | 2026

+** Overview **
 - Designed a small car powered by a thermoelectric generator (TEG) connected to a DC motor.
 - Goal: To travel 1 meter and climb a 20 degree incline.

-  #### Analysed prototypes of Peltier device setups in order to achieve the highest possible output voltage.
+  ** Prototyping and output voltage optimisation **

-  -Iteration 1 - Ambient temperature cooling (Baseline) producing 0.4 V
+  - Iteration 1 - Ambient temperature cooling (Baseline) producing 0.4 V
   ![image-20260325-154514-054753a4](https://github.com/user-attachments/assets/beefbfa3-8851-44fd-af03-7cbe9853ad7a)
-  -Iteration 2 - Cooling with Ice in a bowl producing 0.7 V
+  - Iteration 2 - Cooling with Ice in a bowl producing 0.7 V
   ![image-20260325-154557-4ef7f5c3](https://github.com/user-attachments/assets/15802cea-f15a-48cd-a753-0be3d426833f)
-  -Iteration 3 - Cooling with Ice on a Heat Sink producing 1.1 V
+  - Iteration 3 - Cooling with Ice on a Heat Sink producing 1.1 V

   Using this data, it was decided that the car would have a Heat Sink with an ice Reservoir.

- #### Fabrication
+ ** Fabrication **

   - 3D Printed Chassis with wheels and motor (Early assembly)
     ![image-20260325-200026-d2e786b6](https://github.com/user-attachments/assets/db7c4360-90ae-4328-ade0-f1bd3d01e6c6)